energicos/EBS_microfrontend_concept/docs/README.md

 ### Shell

+The shell app is generated using [Vue CLI](https://cli.vuejs.org/) to avoid maintaining a custom project setup.

-The shell app contains an `EbsApp` Vue.js component to render each micro-frontend and a `EventBus` to enable communication between micr-frontends.
+The shell app uses the [EbsApp](../src/ebs-shell/src/micro-frontends/EbsApp.vue) component Vue.js component to render each micro-frontend and the [EventBus](../src/ebs-shell/src/micro-frontends/EventBus.js) to enable communication between micro-frontends.

 ![Shell](img/shell.mmd.svg)

+### Micro-frontends

+Each micro-frontend is based on [Nuxt.js](https://nuxtjs.org/guide) as the most popular out of the box implementation of server-side rendering for Vue.js.

 ## Runtime view

-### Rendering mico-frontends
+### Rendering micro-frontends

-Micro-frontends are rendered using iframes.
+Micro-frontends are rendered by embedding remote applications using iframes.
 This allows to:
 1. Easily embed remote applications in the shell.
 2. Encapsulate its HTML and CSS.
 3. Completely isolate its JavaScript runtime.

 From the downsides of this approach one can note that some additional efforts might be required to make the iframe fit nicely in the overall layout of the application.

+The logic of working with iframes is encapsulated in the [EbsApp](../src/ebs-shell/src/micro-frontends/EbsApp.vue) app component.

 ### Communication